-Many times, if you have a 529 college savings plan, you are enrolled in an age-based plan.
-Two-thirds of families are enrolled in this type of account.
+About two-thirds of families who have a 529 college savings plan are enrolled in an age-based plan.
 This type of plan bases the investments on your child’s age or year in school.
-So, if you have a five-year-old, investments might be more aggressive.
+So, if you have a five-year-old , your investments might be more aggressive (more stocks).

-Don’t sell your investment now, as that’s akin to closing the barn door after the horse has already escaped.
+You may be tempted to sell your investment now, but that’s akin to closing the barn door after the horse has already escaped.
 Liquidating your investment will just lock in the losses, causing you to miss out on the eventual recovery.

 If you have other savings, you could use that money to pay for a qualified expense, and later reimburse yourself with the money in your 529 savings account.
 So as long as the expense is for qualified higher education expenses and the 529 plan distribution are within the same tax year, it won’t be penalized.

 As your child should be doing anyway, encourage them to apply for as many scholarships as they can.
-Fill out the Free Application for Federal Student Aid (FAFSA) to see if your child qualifies for any grants, which don’t need to be repaid.
+Fill out the Free Application for Federal Student Aid (FAFSA) to see if they qualify for any grants, which don’t need to be repaid.

 Don’t make any rash, fear-based financial decisions.
 Stocks haven’t suffered this bad since 2008, so it’s understandable to feel overwhelmed right now.
 Talk to a financial professional before making any big moves.

 It’s likely that saving for college may have taken a back seat to more immediate issues.
 However, it shouldn’t fall off your radar.
-Saving for college is important to reduce the chances of your or your kids’ needing to deal with student loan debt down the road.
-When the stock market is down, save more to compensate for the losses.
+Saving for college is important to reduce the chances of having too much student loan debt down the road.
+If possible, when the stock market is down, try to save even more to compensate for the losses.